When people hear the term “holistic,” they typically think about alternative medicine.

 The key is finding balance and getting the best of both worlds.

 BARF or RMB canine diets are based on the idea that canines are carnivores with teeth, jaws, guts, and a digestive system designed to process raw meat.

 These high-protein dog diets aim to simulate the type and state of foods that would have been available to dogs had they been living in the wild to hunt and eat their prey.

 Immunity to canine diseases

-Some allopathic veterinarians will say that to improve the dog’s immunity to diseases, he has to be vaccinated for numerous diseases.
+Some allopathic veterinarians will say that to improve the dog’s immunity to diseases, he must be vaccinated for numerous diseases.
 Hence, the first few visits to the vet would be for vaccinations.
-It’s true that specific vaccines for dogs prevent the onset of certain diseases; however, they also have side effects and they introduce toxins that accumulate over time in dog’s body.

 Medication for dogs